geoerika/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a client-side Single Page App (SPA)

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+It communicates with a server via AJAX
+Tweets are stored in MongoDB and survive a server restart

+## Final Product

+## Dependencies

+Body-parser
+Chance
+Express
+md5
+Mongodb
+Nodemon

 ## Getting Started

-1. Fork this repository, then clone your fork of this repository.
-2. Install dependencies using the `npm install` command.
+- Install all dependencies (using the npm install commmand)
-3. Start the web server using the `npm run local` command.
-The app will be served at <http://localhost:8080/>.
-4. Go to <http://localhost:8080/> in your browser.

-## Dependencies

-- Express
-- Node 5.10.x or above
+- To start Tweeter run "npm start" or "node server/index.js"